DAMASCUS STATION

 PART TWO - RECRUITMENT

-Sam and Mariam convene at some villa in the coastal town and she already suspects he’s no diplomat as he claims, so she mentions Ali Hassan is the spycatcher for the Palace.
+Sam and Mariam convene at some villa in a coastal town and she already suspects he’s no diplomat as he claims, so she mentions Ali Hassan is the spycatcher for the Palace.
 She also mentions Jamil and her boss Bouthania, two pedos that hate each other.
 Such honor amongst these thieves.
 Sam and Mariam start hooking up but he stops because of protocol.
 She’s pissed and demands a ride home.
 When they get there the three Syrians that were tailing her earlier are waiting to ambush her.
 Sam and Mariam kill all three and bounce up out the crime scene.

 The next couple chapters are more or less an 80’s movie montage that combines spy training as well as a sexual tryst in lieu of a pop quiz about how Sam’s brother died.
 (He told her he was run over by a car.
 What a lady’s man.)
 Top level girl boss Procter finally arrives in chapter fifteen to supervise and she likes Mariam.
 It is the last night before the move back to Damascus.
 Sam and Mariam discuss her uncle Daoud, the man she should target for intel regarding the sarin attack, despite his villainous disposition.